FREQUENTLY ASKED QUESTIONS (FAQ)

 The program includes a department-hosted Chalk Talk to get broad-based input from their colleagues.
 And most importantly, they will receive multiple levels of feedback on their proposals as they are being written and before they are submitted.

-For the R01 Boot Camp 2020 cohort, participation is limited to faculty members who have not yet been Principal Investigators on R01 grants.
+For the R01 Boot Camp 2021-22 cohort, participation will be limited to faculty members who have not yet been Principal Investigators on R01 grants.

 Please see the Mentees page for more information.